techidaily/site-instagram-video-recordings/source/_posts/new-in-2024-maximize-impact-video-resizing-techniques-for-instagram.md

 ![Facebook-video-sizes](https://images.wondershare.com/filmora/article-images/2021/facebook-video-sizes.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/uzb-0C0xUYA?si=F4MPhdVqyVgx7_8X" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Please make a note on all sorts of Facebook posts such that you may not struggle while uploading the desired content at its wall.
 Meet the best video sizes for Facebook posts and make your content appear clearly on the screen without any issues.
 These permissible sizes help you get a clear picture of your videos in the desired space retaining the quality factors.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/YfEPmG_O6F8?si=93ZTVtH_zjFRz5eh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3 How to adjust your Instagram video in proper aspect ratios?